 "One of Matthew's classmates gains the ability of precognition, but is scared by the dangers she sees the future holds in store for her."

 On this day in 1986 (in the U.S.), The Adventures of the Galaxy Rangers aired "Heart of Tarkon."
-This (technically) served as the program's thirty-first episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:
+Officially, this (technically) served as the program's thirty-first episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:

 "The King of Tarkon announces that he will soon sign a treaty with the Queen of the Crown.
 Maya invites the Rangers to her planet in hopes that they can convince her father not to sign the treaty."